-If a judge or insurance company deems the responsible party fully liable for your injuries, you may be entitled to collect damages for the various costs you incur because of the accident.
-For example, you may be able to pursue compensation for:
+If the responsible party is found fully liable for your injuries, you will be entitled to collect a settlement for any truck wreck costs you incur as a result of the accident.
+A typical truck crash settlement payout consists of:

-- Loss of wages, career, or earning capacity
+- Loss of income, career, or future earning potential

 - Pain and suffering

-If you experience any of the above conditions as a result of the accident, a New York truck accident attorney with our firm may be able to help you recover compensation.
-Even if the accident was partially your fault, there is a possibility that we can still help you collect compensation.
+If you experience any of the aforementioned types of damages as a result of the commercial truck crash, our truck accident attorney in New York City may be able to get you back on the path to financial recovery.
+If the accident was partially your fault, there is a possibility that we can still help you collect compensation.

-Things like medical bills, lost wages and property damage fall under the category of economic damages.
-The money received for these losses is supposed to directly repay a victim for money they have lost and will likely lose in the future as a result of their accident.
+Things like physical therapy, diminished wages, and property damage fall under the scope of economic damages.
+The money received for these losses is supposed to repay you for the money you’ve lost directly and will likely lose in the future as a result of their accident.

-Other costs, like pain and suffering and mental anguish, are known as non-economic damages.
-These are the losses a person suffers which can never truly be repaid, but our firm will hire experts to calculate a fair estimate on your behalf.
+Other costs, like loss of enjoyment, suffering, and mental anguish, are known as non-economic damages.
+These losses can never truly be repaid, but our firm will hire experts to calculate a fair estimate on your behalf.

-Unlike economic and non-economic damages, punitive damages are not meant to compensate a victim for a loss they have suffered.
+Unlike economic and non-economic damages, punitive damages are not meant to compensate you for any losses you’ve suffered.
 Instead, they are supposed to punish the at-fault party if their actions were malicious or grossly negligent and deter it from happening again.